 After you login, select Cloud Security from the landing page.
 Next, click the App Launcher(on top of the page) and choose CIEM(Cloud Infrastructure Entitlement Management).

-Step 2: Get an Overview of the Inactive Users, Roles, and Over-Privileged Entities
+Step 2: Get an Overview of the Inactive Users, Roles, and Over-Privileged Identities

 View the count of: